 After AnyFix has finished repairing the system, you should try installing the system update again, and you should be ready to go!

 When something goes wrong with your iPad, you’re generally recommended to restart it, and this usually works.
 The same can be said about your “iPad black screen and unresponsive” issue.
 You can try restarting the iPad to see if it brings it out of the black screen; no data files will be deleted in the process.

-It’s important to note that a forced reset differs from simply turning the iPad off and on again — which you can’t do when the screen is black — and can be more effective at refreshing an iPad that is functional but sluggish or unstable.
+It’s important to note that a forced reset differs from simply turning the iPad off and on again — iPad black screen hard reset not working when the screen is black — and can be more effective at refreshing an iPad that is functional but sluggish or unstable.

 To restart your iPad, follow these easy steps.

 iPads with Home Button: Hold down the Home button and Power button together until you see the Apple logo appear.